-Submitter Blake Millet Affiliation Utah Department of Agriculture and Food Address Line 1 4315 S 2700 W Address Line 2 City, State, Zip Taylorsville, UT 84129 Phone 801-706-9202 Fax Email bmillett@utah.gov Proposal Subject Removal of Contradictory Information in Reshipping Shellfish Storage and Handling.
-Specific NSSP Chapter XIV Reshipping Guide Reference .03 Other Model Ordinance Requirements F. Shellfish Storage and Handling Text of Proposal/ F. Shellfish Storage and Handling.
-Requested Action (1) The dealer shall buy shellfish only from sources certified by the Authority or listed in the ICSSL.
-[K] $(2\underline{1})$ The dealer shall not: (a) Commingle, sort, or repack shellfish; or [K] (b) Remove or alter any existing tag or label.
-[K] (32) A dealer whose activity consists of trucks only shall: (a) Have his own facility for the storage of shellfish; or [K] (b) Have arrangements with a facility approved by the Authority for the storage of shellfish; and [K] (c) Have a permanent business address at which records are maintained and inspections can be performed.
-[K] Public Health (4 3) During storage frozen shellfish shall be maintained frozen.
-[SK/O] The strikethrough line above is in direct conflict with XIV .01 A, which already describes Significance the requirements of the dealer to receive shellstock from an approved and licensed dealer and lists the criticality as a Critical deficiency.
-Cost Information N/A Action by Task Recommends adopting proposal 23-217 as submitted.
-Force II, 2023
+Proposal for Task Force Consideration at the ISSC 2023 Biennial Meeting □ Growing Area ⊠ Harvesting/Handling/Distribution □ Administrative

+Submitter Blake Mill

+Affiliation Utah Department of Agriculture and Food

+Address Line 1 4315 S 2700 W

+Address Line 2

+City, State, Zip Taylorsville, UT 84129

+Phone 801-706-9202

+Fax

+Email bmillett@utah.gov

+Proposal Subject Removal of Contradictory Information on in Reshipping Shellfish Storage and Handling.

+Specific NSSP Chapter XIV Reshipping

+Guide Reference .03 Other Model Ordinance Require ments

+F. Shellfish Storage and Handling

+Text of Proposal/ F. Shellfish Storage and Handling.

+Requested Action llfish only from sources certified by the Authority

+or listed in the ICSSL.
+[H

+$(\underline{21})$ The dealer shall not:

+(a) Commingle, sort, or re

+(b) Remove or alter any e

+consists of trucks only shall:

+(a) Have his own facility for the storage of shellfish; or [K](b) Have arrangements with a facility approved by the Authority for the

+storage of shellfish; and

+siness address at which records are maintained and

+inspections can be perfor hellfish shall be maintained frozen.
+[SK/O]

+Public Health

+Significance ect conflict with XIV .01 A, which already describes

+Significance - ive shellstock from an approved and licensed dealer

+Cont Information and lists the criticality as a Critical d enciency.

+Cost Information N/A